StevenCBelt/Cyber-Security-Labs/README.md

 Analysis
 Effective security starts with knowing what you own.
 By performing this audit, I established a baseline for my home network.
 In a corporate environment, this process is known as "Asset Inventory Management", which is critical for ensuring only authorized devices access sensitive data.
 I know who is allowed on my network, any potential threats can be quikcky identified.

+## Project 2: Phishing Email Triage Playbook
+Intake & Classification
+Definition: What does a "Suspicious Email" look like?

+Analysts should categorize reports into:
+Malicious (Confirmed Phish),
+Spam (Non-malicious noise),
+or False Positive (Legitimate email).

+The Analysis Checklist
+Sender: Is the email address domain matching the company name? (e.g., hr@microsoft-security.com vs hr@microsoft.com).
+Urgency: Does the email threaten account deletion or promise "free money" to force an emotional reaction?
+Links: (Crucial!)
+Tell the reader: "Never click.
+Hover the mouse to reveal the actual destination.
+Does the URL look like a random string of characters?"
+Attachments: Are there unexpected .zip, .exe, or .iso files?

+Escalation/Remediation
+Write: "If verified as malicious:
+Block the sender domain at the email gateway.
+Search email logs for other users who received the same message.
+Purge the email from all inboxes."

+Analysis:
+Phishing triage is not just about blocking emails; it is about Risk Mitigation.
+By establishing a clear, repeatable process, we reduce the 'Mean Time To Respond' (MTTR), ensuring that a single user error doesn't become a company-wide data breach.